How to Speak More Clearly to NaturallySpeaking

 Avoid skipping words.
 Speak every word, without fretting at first about the enunciation of the word itself.
 NaturallySpeaking relies on the adjoining words to help figure out a word.
 If you skip or slur words, NaturallySpeaking will make more mistakes.

 Speak long phrases or full sentences.
 The more words in an utterance, the better NaturallySpeaking can figure out your words from context.

 Make sure you pronounce even small words like a and the.
 If, like most people, you normally pronounce the word a as uh, keep doing so.
 Don’t switch to ay, as in hay.

 Avoid running words together.
 The tiny breaks between sounds help distinguish one word from another.

+Enunciate.
 If you’re speaking every word and still have problems, work on your enunciation of words themselves.
 Pay attention to how a word is spelled.
-Try to speak all the consonant and vowel sounds in a word, especially ones that begin and end the word — unless they make the word noticeably awkward or the word sounds wrong as a result. ("Psychology" comes to mind.
-Don't pronounce the P, of course.)
+Try to speak all the consonant and vowel sounds in a word, especially ones that begin and end the word — unless they make the word noticeably awkward or the word sounds wrong as a result. ("Psychology" comes to mind.)

 Don’t speak too rapidly.
 You don’t have to speak slowly, but in today’s high-pressure environment, many people begin to sound like a chipmunk with a Starbucks habit.